-College with Potential for Education Status by the UGC Recognized by the Govt. of J&K & Permanently Affiliated to the University of Jammu Accredited by the NAAC with 'A+' Grade
+MIER COLLEGE OF EDUCATION (AUTONOMOUS) Recognised by the Govt. of J&K & Permanently Affiliated to the University of Jammu Recognised by the UGC under Section 2(f) & 12(B).
+Accredited by NAAC with "A+" Grade

 B.Ed.
 Spl.
-Education (ID) SEMESTER-IV
+Education (ID) SEMESTER-IV (For the examination to be held in May, 2021)